Insights

 Maltese, the national language, is of Semitic origin written in Latin script that, over the centuries, has incorporated many words derived from English, Italian and French.

-For official purposes, both Maltese and English are recognized and given equal status and use in Government.
+For official purposes, both Maltese and English are recognised and given equal status and use in government.

 Likewise, most business correspondence is normally in English.

 Other languages, particularly Italian and French, are also spoken by the population.
-Given the diversity of the place, Malta is an ideal destination for your second citizenship regardless of where you come from originally.
+Given the diversity of the place, Malta is an ideal destination for your second citizenship, regardless of where you come from.

 Discover Malta - languages